 The current members of our nominating/corporate governance committee are Drs.
-Molineaux and Malkiel and Mr. Young, each of whom is a non-employee member of our board of directors and is independent under applicable requirements of Nasdaq.
+Malkiel, Molineaux and Smaldone Alsup and Mr. Young, each of whom is a non-employee member of our board of directors and is independent under applicable requirements of Nasdaq.
 Dr. Molineaux has served as chair of the nominating/corporate governance committee since she joined the committee in February 2018.
-Dr. Malkiel and Mr. Young have served as members of the committee since October 2013.
+Dr. Malkiel and Mr. Young have served as members of the committee since October 2013 and Dr. Smaldone Alsup has served as a member of the committee since October 2019.
 The nominating/corporate governance committee oversees the nomination of directors, including, among other things, identifying, evaluating and making recommendations of nominees to our board of directors, and evaluates the performance of our board of directors and individual directors.
 Our nominating/corporate governance committee is also responsible for reviewing developments in corporate governance practices, evaluating the adequacy of our governance practices and making recommendations to our board of directors concerning corporate governance matters.
-During our fiscal year ended December 31, 2018, our nominating/corporate governance committee held three meetings.
+During our fiscal year ended December 31, 2019, our nominating/corporate governance committee held three meetings.